-- (A) Acting under the influence of an extreme emotional disturbance for which there is a reasonable cause as determined from the viewpoint of a reasonable person in the actor's situation under the circumstances as the actor believed them to be; - (B) Acting with an unreasonable belief that the use of deadly force was necessary to prevent a person from unlawfully causing imminent death or serious bodily injury to the actor or another person; or - (C) Any other legally-recognized partial defense which substantially diminishes either the actor's culpability or the wrongfulness of the actor's conduct. - (2) Burden of Proof for Mitigation Defense.
-If any evidence of mitigation is present at trial, the government must prove the absence of such circumstances beyond a reasonable doubt. - (3) Effect of Mitigation Defense.
-If the government fails to prove the absence of mitigating circumstances beyond a reasonable doubt, but proves all other elements of murder, the actor is not guilty of murder, but is guilty of voluntary manslaughter. - (g) No Accomplice Liability for Felony Murder.
-Notwithstanding RCC § 22E-210, no person shall be guilty as an accomplice to second degree murder under paragraph (b)(2). - (h) Sentencing. - (1) [RESERVED.
+- (2) Makes reasonable efforts to prevent another participant from causing the death or serious bodily injury of another. - (h) Sentencing.
+[RESERVED.
 For purposes of imprisonment following revocation of release authorized by § 24-403.01(b)(7), murder in the first degree, and murder in the second degree are Class A felonies.] - (i) Definitions.
 The terms "knowingly," "negligently," "purposely," "recklessly," and have the meanings specified in RCC § 22E-206; the terms "actor," "law enforcement officer," "possess," "protected person," "public safety employee," and "District official," have the meanings specified in RCC § 22E-701; and the terms "intoxication" and "self-induced intoxication" have the meanings specified in RCC § 22E-209.